engin100/980/labs/lab-4.md

 - [ ] A plot of temperature (C) versus time.
 Time should be your independent variable.
 - [ ] A plot comparing 9V battery voltage to time.
 Time is again your independent variable.
-- [ ] A plot of both 5V reference variables versus time.
-Both 5V reference variables means both your TMP36's voltage, and your battery's voltage divider voltage (before being scaled up to the voltage pre-voltage divider).
+- [ ] A screenshot of your completed data table.
+(You only need to submit a screenshot of whatever number of rows fits into a single image)
 - [ ] A plot of both raw value variables versus time.
+- [ ] An image of your fully color-coded breadboard.

 To put said content into a PDF, it is suggested you create a new Google Doc ([docs.new](https://docs.new)) and paste your images and write any text in the document.
 Export/Download this document as a PDF and upload it. **DO NOT SUBMIT A GOOGLE DOC FILE OR SPREADSHEET FILES.**